john-azzaro/Study-Basic-React-Application/README.md

 <br>

 ## Use React.createElement() to write HTML elements to React applications.
-Although you *can* pass a string to the element parameter of ReactDOM.render(), you cant make complicated applications that way.
-You need to use React.createElement().
-You pass 3 parameters, the type, the props, and the children.
-The type is the element type (i.e. h1, h2, p, etc.), the "props" is a special keyword which stands for "properties" and is used for passing data between one component and another.
+React.createElement() creates a JavaScript object with enough information inside it to descibe a single node in the DOM.You pass 3 parameters, the type, the props, and the children.
+The **type** specified what the *type* of element you are creating will be (i.e. h1, h2, p, etc.), the "props" parameter stands for "properties" and is used specify the attributes on the elemnt as well as passing data between one component and another.
 In the case of this study, the properties is set to null since we are not passing any information here.
-The children is the content for the element (which in this case is the string "Hello world!").
+The **children** parameter is the element content.
+It can contain a string (which in this case is the string "Hello world!"), another React element, or an array (containng strings or React elements).

 ```JavaScript
     const myVariable = React.createElement('type', props, 'children');